BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 9 (R-S)

 Saberdolls Luchs, Tiger and Panther (left picture, left to right); Bloodberry (BWH: 95/60/88cm (37"/24"/35"))

-Josh's Page o' Redheaded Anime Females!)
+(Source: The late website Josh's Page o' Redheaded Anime Females!)

 Saberdolls from Saber Marionette JBloodberry from Saber Marionette J

 Saber Marionette J is a great comedy with occasional very touching moments, screenwritten by Satoru Akahori.
 The story is based in a future world called Terra 2, where women don't exist, and feminine robots called Marionettes are built to fulfill women's roles in society.
 A young man from Japones named Otaru Mamiya awakens three Marionettes that each contain an "otome-kairo" (virgin/maiden circuit), which enables them to have the complex emotions that human beings have, takes them in and takes care of them as if they were real people.
 After the energetic, childlike Lime and the demure, intelligent Cherry, we meet Bloodberry, who is the most mature and aggressive of the three.
 She's almost constantly coming on to Otaru, which doesn't make the more innocent but equally-smitten Lime and Cherry very happy, or Otaru very comfortable.
-The villain of the series is Faust, the ruler of Germania, who wants to take over the rest of Terra 2 and sends his own otome-kairo-equipped Panzer-tank-named Saberdolls Tiger, Luchs (German for "lynx") and Panther to do his dirty work for him.
+The villain of the series is Faust, the ruler of Germania, who wants to take over the rest of Terra 2 and sends his own otome-kairo-equipped Panzer-tank-named Saberdolls Tiger, Luchs (German for "lynx") and Panther (all named after German Panzer tanks) to do his dirty work for him.
 We find out that they only obey Faust because they are in love with him, but he doesn't care about anything but conquering, much to their dismay.
 Their equivalents in the original Saber Marionette R OVAs were called Sexdolls (although you don't see them doing anything resembling sex in it!), and the Saberdolls' costumes reflect those origins.
 An extra added bonus is a Marionette contest, which all involved enter and Tiger particularly makes herself known (although I also have to give them props for the choice of Panther's outfit; not showy, but a nice nod to fans of older anime).
-The TV show was 25 episodes long, while episode 26 was technically taken up by the six-episode OVA series Mata Mata Saber Marionette J. The third episode of this has Bloodberry, Tiger and a now-butch Panther flexing themselves something fierce around Otaru to prove to themselves that they're desirable, which happens just right when Otaru's got other, more important matters on his mind, so there is much comical discomfort.
+The TV show was 25 episodes long, while episode 26 was technically taken up by the six-episode OVA series SMJ Again (original title: Mata Mata Saber Marionette J).
+The third episode of this has Bloodberry, Tiger and a now-butch Panther flexing themselves something fierce around Otaru to prove to themselves that they're desirable, which happens just right when Otaru's got other, more important matters on his mind, so there is much comical discomfort.
 Get both of them and watch them in the correct order, because they're really nice, plain and simple (and not just because of the obvious).

 Just a Line.